iPrep Digital Libraries- ICT Labs For Schools

 This part covers the first two components of the ICT lab scheme.

-- The schools affiliated with Central Institute of Education Technologies (CIET), State Institutes of Education Technologies (SIETs) and Regional Institutes of Education (RIEs) got financial support.
-All that based on the approval given by the Project Approval Board (PAB).
+- The schools affiliated with the Central Institute of Education Technologies (CIET), State Institutes of Education Technologies (SIETs), and Regional Institutes of Education (RIEs) got financial support.
+This was based on the approval given by the Project Approval Board (PAB).

 - They got 6.4L of upfront ICT Lab setup expenditure.
 Plus they’ll be getting an annual recurring expenditure of 2.70L by the government for a period of 5 years.

-- Central government has advised the State Government and UTs to set up 150 smart schools at the district level.
-For that, every school wil get a total sum of 25L.
-They will get an additional recurring amount of 2.5L per year to setup and maintain at least 40 computers in each school.
+- The Central government has advised the State Government and UTs to set up 150 smart schools at the district level.
+For that, every school will get a total sum of 25L.
+They will get an additional recurring amount of 2.5L per year to set up and maintain at least 40 computers in each school.

-- The ratio of the project cost shared by Central Government vs State Government will be 75:25 percent with an exception to the north eastern states which will be 90:10 percent.
+- The ratio of the project cost shared by the Central Government vs the State Government will be 75:25 percent with an exception to the northeastern states which will be 90:10 percent.

 Benefits for teachers:

-- Provision for a full time teacher and ICT lab assistant.
-The qualification requirement and recruitment of the teacher and the assistant is largely dependent on the capacity of the school and the level of students for whom the ICT lab has been setup (e.g for higher secondary students the minimum criteria for a computer teacher is a postgraduate degree).
+- Provision for a full-time teacher and ICT lab assistant.
+The qualification requirement and recruitment of the teacher and the assistant are largely dependent on the capacity of the school and the level of students for whom the ICT lab has been set up (e.g. for higher secondary students the minimum criteria for a computer teacher is a postgraduate degree).

-- In service capacity enhancement training to all teachers so that they are able to become a bridge between ICT lab learning process/technology and students.
+- In-service capacity enhancement training to all teachers so that they can become a bridge between the ICT lab learning process/technology and students.

 Benefits for students: